What Is Project-Based Learning?

-What do you think when somebody mentions Project-Based Learning (PBL)?
-Does it refer to something you have heard about without knowing exactly what it is?
+What comes to mind when you hear Project-Based Learning (PBL)?
+Have you heard it anywhere before?
 Or do you associate it with platonic love for innovative methodologies that are actually impossible to put into practice due to a constant lack of time?

-As I believe in the potential of this teaching method in education these days and for modern-day youngsters, I would like to propose some different ways to look at and think about it without pretending to be overly enthusiastic about it.
-My point is to be as realistic as possible and to consider its possibilities in our daily routines at school.
+As I am a believer in the potential of this teaching method in modern education and for today’s youngsters, I would like to propose some different perspectives without pretending to be overly enthusiastic about it.
+My goal is to be as realistic as possible and to consider its possibilities in our daily routines at school.

 In reading this article, you can:

-• get a deeper understanding of what Project-Based Learning (PBL) really is;
+- Get a deeper understanding of what PBL really is;

-• reflect on the relationship between time and Project-Based Learning (PBL) (and maybe at our own relationship to time in general).
+- Reflect on the relationship between time and PBL (and maybe on our own relationship to time in general).

-So let’s start by observing Project-Based Learning (PBL) without any prejudice, in order to dispel some common myths – which I have bumped into very often in my career as an educator, and as a teacher trainer.
+So, let’s start by observing PBL without any prejudice, in order to dissect some common myths – which I have come across very often in my career as an educator, and as a teacher trainer.
 Understanding what the real essence of PBL should be: a blessing!

-Together, we are going to try and get rid of rumors, legends, and mysteries about it, which circulate even in the best educational environments, as well as to clarify doubts and misinterpretations.
-This is all necessary in order to gain the needed confidence before planning a nice, manageable, and satisfying project-based learning experience.
-And which can, finally, lead you, and your students, to a state of grace, by recovering a sense of usefulness in education 😉
+Together, we are going to try to challenge rumors, legends, and mysteries about it, which circulate even in the best educational environments, as well as clarify any doubts and misinterpretations.
+This is all necessary to gain the needed confidence before planning a nice, manageable, and satisfying project-based learning experience.
+This can, finally, lead you, and your students, to a state of grace, by recovering a sense of usefulness in education

 “PBL is not the “dessert” at the end of the meal” (Larmer & Mergendoller, 2011).